 All accounts are due and payable when classes are scheduled.
 Registration is not complete until satisfactory arrangements are made with the Business office for settling the student account balance.
 This includes May term, as well as Summer I, II, and standard sessions.
-A full-time student who does not adhere to the university's Payment of Accounts policy will lose his/her eligibility to receive the guaranteed tuition payment option.

-Howard Payne University accepts cash, checks, American Express, Visa, MasterCard, and Discover cards for any payment due to the university.
+Howard Payne University accepts cash, checks, Visa, MasterCard, and Discover cards for any payment due to the university.
 A 3% convenience fee will be added to all credit card payments of \$100 and above.